GitauHarrison/notes/2fa_flask.md

 9. Commit your changes (`$ git commit -m '<your-commit-message>'`)
 10. A remote Heroku repository (`$ heroku git:remote -a <your-heroku-app-name>`)
 11. Push to Heroku (`$ git push heroku master`)

+### Optional Two-factor Authentication in Flask

+Want to see how to implement optional two-factor authentication in a flask app?
+Read more [here](twilio_verify_2fa.md)